Webinar Popup Cancel button

 4. Incidental ingredients

-The FDA defines incidental ingredients as substance that are:
+The FDA defines incidental ingredients as substances that are:

 • Used to prepare declared ingredients.

-• Added during the manufacturing process but are removed before the cosmetic is packaged.
+• Added during the manufacturing process but removed before the cosmetic is packaged.

 • Added for technical effect during manufacturing but don’t have any technical or functional impact on the finished product because of their low concentration.